Harmattan

 Font Features

-Harmattan is an OpenType-enabled font family that supports the Arabic script.
+Harmattan is an OpenType-enabled font family that supports the Ajami script.
 It includes a number of optional features that provide alternative rendering that might be preferable for use in some contexts.
 Read more about our smart font features.

 Character Set Support